Learning & Performance Objectives

 - List the antimicrobial stewardship strategies utilized to improve antimicrobial prescribing in all healthcare settings.

-- List the measures used to evaluate antimicrobial stewardship programs.
+- List the rapid diagnostic tests to improve antimicrobial use.

 This activity has been planned and implemented by the Pediatric Infectious Diseases Society (PIDS), Society of Infectious Diseases Pharmacists (SIDP), and Washington University School of Medicine in St. Louis.
 Washington University School of Medicine in St. Louis is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.